james91b/ida_ipython/README.md

 ##Basic Installation and QTConsole
 1. Download and extract the [release](https://github.com/james91b/ida_ipython/releases/tag/0.1)
 2. Copy files from `python` and `plugins` directories into your IDA directory.
+3. For `idaq64.exe`, rename the plugin from `*.plw` to `*.p64`.
+Since we don't use any IDA APIs, it works just fine.
-3. Launch IDA.
+4. Launch IDA.
-4. At the command line (Windows), start an IPython qtconsole with the kernel instance (outputted in the IDA console) e.g `ipython qtconsole --existing kernel-4264.json`
+5. At the command line (Windows), start an IPython qtconsole with the kernel instance (outputted in the IDA console) e.g `ipython qtconsole --existing kernel-4264.json`

 ##Using the Notebook
 1. Copy `idc` directory to your IDA directory. (the nothing.idc scipt is used to pass command line parameters to the plugin)